The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 It is right to suggest that nihilism and its progeny, like utilitarian hedonism or totalitarian fascism, should be identified and resisted by the public when it comes to having a decisive influence on socio-political policy.
 It is wrong to not allow these to be reasonably argued against in the free marketplace of ideas.

-People pleasing politics that caves in to the demands for unrestrained freedom or extreme justice, shows that they do not understand that for genuine freedom[vi] to be realized there must be limitations.
+Equally bad is a politics of appeasement which caves in to demands for unrestrained freedom or extremist forms of social justice for easy political gain.
+Such politics, and those who advocate it show, that they do not understand freedom, because for genuine freedom[vi] to be realised there must be responsible restraints.

 ‘Absolute justice is achieved by the suppression of all contradiction: therefore it destroys freedom.
 The revolution to achieve justice, through freedom, ends by aligning them against one another.’ [vii]

-Like the donkey in a ditch, democracy will lay dormant, placed there by indifference and indecision.
-Denied, despairing and desperate for rescue, whilst those who chose appeasement, pledge allegiance to an altar of ideology advanced by a lustful, lost and predatory activism.
+Like the donkey in a ditch, democracy will be abandoned and lay dormant, placed there by indifference and indecision.
+Denied, despairing and desperate for rescue, whilst those who chose appeasement, pledge allegiance to an altar of sinister ideologies, advancing by a list of lustful, lost and predatory activism.

 Such an activism clings to historically destructive theories that say to humanity “you will only be free when you can liberate yourself from responsibility, and the life-giving source and order of that freedom.”